Image of GILEAD HIV Logo

 Different Priorities and Same Goal

-Ending the HIV Epidemic in the United States: A Plan for America and the National HIV/AIDS Strategy for the United States 2022–2025 are both working toward the goal of reducing new HIV infections by 2030 and are designed to complement each other.2,4 The Initiative recognizes that the current epidemic can best be viewed as diverse microepidemics with different underlying causes and, therefore, different solutions.
+Ending the HIV Epidemic in the United States: A Plan for America and The National HIV/AIDS Strategy for the United States 2022–2025 are both working toward the goal of reducing new HIV infections by 2030 and are designed to complement each other.2,4 The Initiative recognizes that the current epidemic can best be viewed as diverse microepidemics with different underlying causes and, therefore, different solutions.
 The Initiative is focused on those areas most in need and allows the federal government to work closely with local authorities to tailor prevention and treatment efforts.3

 In contrast, the Strategy takes a broader look at the epidemic in this country and focuses on those groups of people that continue to be disproportionately impacted by HIV.
 It recognizes that these disparities are driven by society-wide issues from racism and discrimination to housing and education, and envisions whole-of-society solutions.2

-Both plans are making progress, but the COVID-19 pandemic has created additional challenges for the agencies charged with implementation.2,3,21,23 Public health professionals—such as front-line healthcare providers, researchers, and trained contact tracers—have been pulled away from HIV work to focus on COVID-19 efforts.6
+Both plans are making progress, but the COVID-19 pandemic has created additional challenges for the agencies charged with implementation.2,3,22,24 Public health professionals—such as front-line healthcare providers, researchers, and trained contact tracers—have been pulled away from HIV work to focus on COVID-19 efforts.6

-Despite the added challenges brought on by the global pandemic, experts believe we are on track to meet our goal of reducing new HIV infections 90% by 2030.29
+Despite the added challenges brought on by the global pandemic, experts believe we are on track to meet our goal of reducing new HIV infections 90% by 2030.30

 1. Fauci AS, Lane HC.
 Four decades of HIV/AIDS — much accomplished, much to do.
 N Engl J Med.
 2020;383(1):1-4.

 2. The White House Office of National AIDS Policy.
 National HIV/AIDS Strategy for the United States 2022–2025.
 Washington, DC.
 Published 2021.
-Accessed April 15, 2022.
+Accessed May 7, 2024.

 https://www.whitehouse.gov/wp-content/uploads/2021/11/National-HIV-AIDS-Strategy.pdf

 3. Office of Infectious Disease and HIV/AIDS Policy, HHS.
 Overview: what is Ending the HIV Epidemic in the U.S.?
-Updated June 2, 2021.
-Accessed April 15, 2022.
+Updated December 4, 2023.
+Accessed May 7, 2024.

 https://www.hiv.gov/federal-response/ending-the-hiv-epidemic/overview

 4. The White House Office of National AIDS Policy.
 National HIV/AIDS Strategy (2022-2025).
 Updated December 14, 2021.
-Accessed April 15, 2022.
+Accessed May 7, 2024.

 https://www.hiv.gov/federal-response/national-hiv-aids-strategy/national-hiv-aids-strategy-2022-2025

 5. HIV.gov.
 Ending the HIV Epidemic: A Plan for America.
 Flashcard.
 February 2020.
-Accessed April 15, 2022.
+Accessed May 7, 2024.

 https://www.cdc.gov/endhiv/docs/ending-HIV-epidemic-overview-508.pdf

 6. Dawson L, Kates J. The U.S. Ending the HIV Epidemic (EHE) Initiative: what you need to know.
 Published February 9, 2021.
-Accessed April 15, 2022.
+Accessed May 7, 2024.

 https://www.kff.org/hivaids/issue-brief/the-u-s-ending-the-hiv-epidemic-ehe-initiative-what-you-need-to-know/

 7. Office of Infectious Disease and HIV/AIDS Policy, HHS.
-Key strategies in the plan.
+Key EHE Strategies.
 Updated May 8, 2020.
-Accessed April 15, 2022.
+Accessed December 20, 2023.

 https://www.hiv.gov/federal-response/ending-the-hiv-epidemic/key-strategies